OchdasisjaSuppi/JH_JukeboxFramework/README.md

 ### How to convert your music to *.ogg
 I recomand using the free software [Audacity](https://www.audacityteam.org/) to do so.
 ### Audacity Video Tutorials
-  - [Install Audacity & convert MP3 t OGG](https://www.youtube.com/watch?v=UlTVuDe63fw) by Drill Design Solutions
+  - [Install Audacity & convert MP3 to OGG](https://www.youtube.com/watch?v=UlTVuDe63fw) by Drill Design Solutions
  - [Convert MP3 to OGG](https://www.youtube.com/watch?v=fOKShUcpzcg) by Master of Tutorials

 ## Folder Structure